karloscodes/getinfinitymetrics.com/src/pages/docs/subdomain-tracking.md

 ## Setup

+**First**, enable subdomain tracking in your website settings through the administration interface.

-Simply install the same tracking script on all your subdomains:
+**Then**, install the same tracking script on all your subdomains:

 ```html
 <!-- Main domain: example.com -->